RRISTM/stm32h7rs_ospi/readme.md

 ### SBS configruation

-The OSPI is powered from XSP2 domain.
-Which is 1.8V.
-For this reason HSLV(high speed low voltage) feature must be used.
+The OSPI is powered by the XSP2 domain, which operates at 1.8V.
+Therefore, the HSLV (High-Speed Low-Voltage) feature must be utilized.
+HSLV is a characteristic of certain I/O ports that allows them to operate at higher speeds while using lower voltage levels.
+This feature is particularly useful for applications that require fast data transfer rates without the higher power consumption typically associated with standard voltage levels.

 The SBS must be still enabled in option bytes.
-!!!
-Be sure that you enable it only when the domain is really low voltage.
-If the memory is running from 3.3V HSLV can damage the STM32.
+Ensure that you enable the HSLV (High-Speed Low-Voltage) feature only when the domain is actually operating at low voltage!!!
+Activating HSLV while the memory is powered by 3.3V could potentially damage the STM32 MCU!
+There is no built-in hardware protection, therefore the user bears complete responsibility for ensuring that the HSLV feature is activated under the correct conditions.

 1. Select SBS for `Bootloader` and `External Loader`
-2. Select SBS periphery
+2. Select the SBS peripheral
 3. Activate SBS
 4. Set IO HSLV for XSPIM2 to `ENABLE`

 ![sbs configruation](./img/24_03_11_405.gif)

-The `IO HSLV for XSPIM2` is selected because we use Port 2 for XSPI1.
+The `IO HSLV for XSPIM2` is chosen because Port 2 is utilized for XSPI1.